The Travelcene Guide to KrisFlyer and the PPS Club

 Roundtrip First Class/Suites Redemption

-Apart from the fact that some of these prices are ridiculously high and that no average person would pay for Business/First Class out of pocket, it is clear that the value of a KrisFlyer mile redeemed on flights increases with the class of travel.
+Apart from the fact that some of these prices are ridiculously high and that no average person would pay for Business/First Class out of pocket, it is clear that the value of a KrisFlyer mile redeemed on flights increases with the class of travel and in some cases, by the length of the flight.

 KrisFlyer Miles Common ‘Use Cases’